 The Undergraduate Research/Creative Activity (UGRCA) Fellowship program provides opportunities for students from any major to conduct research or a creative project with a mentor in their field.
 Fellowships are conducted during the summer session (Session A or C).

 To be eligible for this award students must have a minimum overall GPA of 3.0 and be junior standing or above.

 The call for applications for the UGRCA Fellowship will take place in the Fall semester.
 Formal applications will be due each Spring.
 Student and faculty must apply as a pair.
 The announcement of award recipients will be made each April.
-Students selected for 2 competitive fellowships (1 Research and 1 Creative Activity) will each receive free housing, a stipend of $1,000.00 and $250.00 to be used for their projects or travel to present/exhibit their projects.
+The student selected for this competitive fellowships (1 Research or 1 Creative Activity) will each receive housing, a stipend of $1,000.00 and $250.00 to be used for their projects or travel to present/exhibit their projects.
 Faculty awards can be used for travel or a stipend.
-Summer 2015 applications are due by April 13th by 5:00pm.
+Summer Session A or C 2015 applications are due by April 24th by 5:00pm.